 On June 6, 2016, the Board approved amendments to the 2012 Plan that increase the number of shares of common stock of the Company reserved for issuance thereunder by 98,666,666, to a total of 100,000,000 (the "Amendments").
-The Amendments also increased the limitations under "Limitation on Certain Grants" below
+The Amendments also increased the limitations described under "Limitation on Certain Grants" below

 The Amendments are subject to and contingent upon the approval by of the Company's stockholders at the Annual Meeting.
+The stockholders are being asked to approve the Amendments and to re-approve the performance goals for performance awards as described under "Performance Awards" below.